 Provide opportunities for different skills and engagement levels to take advantage of all your potential volunteers, and make sure all your goals are quality goals.

-Volunteers are the competitive advantage that associations have against their for-profit competitors.
+Volunteer forces are the competitive advantage that associations have against their for-profit competitors.
 They’re what makes us unique and they drive what we can accomplish.
 The opportunities we provide for volunteers and the way we utilize them is the key to our success.

-While it’s great to have big audacious goals to work toward, your volunteers want to succeed.
+While it’s great to have big audacious goals to work toward, your volunteers to succeed.
 Put them in positions to do that by breaking up the big goal into achievable chunks.
 Start small, be realistic about what can be accomplished and make sure the goals for your volunteers are clear.
 This will:

 - keep everyone on the same page and moving in the same direction;